 Higher Education in West Virginia

-There are a number of options to choose from when looking at computer science programs in West Virginia.
-The West Virginia University (WVU) system is the state's major higher education system, with a flagship campus located in Morgantown.
-This is the state’s largest university campus, with more than 28,000 students currently enrolled.
+Students can choose from a number of options when looking at computer science programs in West Virginia.
+West Virginia University (WVU), the state's major higher education system, established its flagship campus in Morgantown and now offers an education to more than 30,000 students.
 WVU offers computer science degrees at the bachelor's, master's, and doctoral levels.
 Other West Virginia computer science schools that offer a bachelor's option include Fairmont State University, Marshall University, and Bethany College.
-Additionally, several community colleges and technical schools offer associate degrees in computer science.
-These programs tend to be less expensive and let students earn credit that can be subsequently transferred to a four-year school to complete a bachelor’s degree.
+Several community colleges and technical schools offer associate degrees in computer science.
+These programs tend to cost less and enable students to earn credit that transfers to four-year schools with relative ease.

 Computer Science Careers in West Virginia

-Earning your computer science degree is the first step toward finding employment in a variety of computer and information technology (IT) fields.
-The Bureau of Labor Statistics (BLS) projects that the total employment in these fields will grow by 13% over the next 10 years.
+Earning your computer science degree serves as the first step toward finding employment in computer and information technology (IT) fields.
+The Bureau of Labor Statistics (BLS) projects that total employment in these fields will grow by 13% over the next 10 years.
 Potential jobs for people with computer science degrees include positions as computer programmers, software or web developers, software QA testers, security analysts, software or systems engineers, and database or network systems administrators.

-Although many of these jobs are available at dedicated technology companies, computer and IT roles can be found at organizations in almost any industry.
-For example, a company may need a special database created to manage customer records and orders or custom software created to handle special processes.
-Additionally, most organizations employ trained workers to maintain hardware and install software, and data security is an increasing concern for companies of all sizes.
-While larger cities tend to have more of these jobs available, the universal need for computer skills means that smaller towns also have opportunities.
+Graduates find computer and IT roles at organizations in almost any industry.
+For example, a company may need a special database created to manage customer records and orders.
+Additionally, most organizations employ trained workers to maintain hardware and install software, and companies consider data security one of their top priorities.
+While larger cities tend to harbor more of these jobs, the need for computer skills means that smaller towns also come with opportunities.

 Computer Science Employers in West Virginia

-- WVU Medicine: Formerly known as West Virginia United Health System, this nonprofit is the state's largest employer.
-It operates WVU's network of teaching hospitals around the state.
+- WVU Medicine: Formerly known as West Virginia United Health System, this nonprofit serves as the state's largest employer and operates WVU's network of teaching hospitals around the state.
 Each hospital needs skilled workers to handle its computer systems, including managing software and hardware, maintaining digital patient records, and monitoring data security.

-- Charleston Area Medical Center: CAMC is a complex of hospitals in Charleston.
-It includes the state's highest-level trauma center, its only kidney transplant center and dedicated children's hospital, and boasts one of the nation's top heart programs.
-This hospital complex requires personnel who can maintain its computers and data to ensure that patients receive the highest level of care.
+- Charleston Area Medical Center: CAMC is a complex of hospitals in Charleston; it includes the state's highest-level trauma center, the only kidney transplant center and dedicated children's hospital, and one of the nation's top heart programs.
+The hospital complex requires personnel who can maintain computers and data to ensure that patients receive the highest level of care.

-- Mylan Pharmaceuticals: This pharmaceutical manufacturer is headquartered in the city of Morgantown but has additional facilities in other states and around the world.
-A strong computer network must be maintained to link all these locations and business units; as such, this corporation requires trained IT personnel.
+- Mylan Pharmaceuticals: This pharmaceutical manufacturer built its headquarters in the city of Morgantown and additional facilities in other states and around the world.
+To operate smoothly, the organization requires a strong computer network team to link all of these locations and business units.

 Computer Science Programs in West Virginia

-Online degree programs have gained popularity in recent years.
-Many students enjoy the increased flexibility of these offerings, which can be convenient for those with full-time jobs or other commitments.
-Unfortunately, there are no schools currently offering online computer science programs in West Virginia, although some schools may have online programs that lead to a related degree or certification.
-While you may not be able to pursue an online computer science degree in West Virginia, you may qualify to pay reduced rates to take certain programs at out-of-state colleges through the Academic Common Market, which is offered through the Southern Regional Education Board.
+Online programs offer students with full-time jobs and families a convenient educational option.
+Unfortunately, no schools currently offer online computer science programs in West Virginia.
+That said, some schools may offer online programs that lead to a related degree or certification.
+While you cannot pursue an online computer science degree in West Virginia, you may qualify to pay reduced rates at out-of-state colleges through the Academic Common Market.

-The best computer science schools in West Virginia hold accreditation; you should always verify that a program is accredited before applying.
-Accreditation shows that a school provides a rigorous education that meets certain academic standards.
-It also assures any future employers that your degree is valid.
-The most prestigious type of accreditation is regional accreditation, which is granted to eligible schools based on their geographic area.
-The Higher Learning Commission is the regional accreditation organization that oversees colleges in West Virginia.
-Additionally, computer science programs in the U.S. may be reviewed and accredited by the Computing Accreditation Commission (CAC).
+The best computer science schools in West Virginia hold accreditation, so you should always verify that a higher education institution and/or program boasts accreditation status before applying.
+Accreditation demonstrates that a school provides a rigorous education that meets specific academic standards and assures any future employers that your degree is valid.
+Regional accreditation serves as the most prestigious form of accreditation, and the Higher Learning Commission oversees regional accreditation for colleges in West Virginia.
+Additionally, computer science programs in the U.S. hold accreditation from the Computing Accreditation Commission.

 Types of Computer Science Degrees